Bigeye Tuna

 and its Causes

-The Atlantic Ocean's bigeye tuna population has declined in abundance from a healthy level in 1961 (and even as recently as 1986) to an overfished condition by 2002.
-See figure below, left, showing catch per unit effort for the extensive Japanese longline fleet which targets bigeye and the U.S. longline fleet.
-However, the population has not yet reached a dangerously low level (which begins at 50% of the MSY level).
-Its overall abundance has declined by about 58%, and it is declining moderately rapidly.
+The figure below left depicted trends in the catch per unit effort for the extensive Japanese longline fleet which targets bigeye and the U.S. longline fleet.
+However, by 2001 the population had not yet reached a dangerously low level (which begins at 50% of the MSY level).
+Its overall abundance is estimated by ICCAT to have declined by about 58%, and it is declining moderately rapidly.
 The cause is overfishing allowed by ICCAT by thousands of commercial vessels from many nations, but primarily those of the European Union (EU).
 They land vast numbers of tiny bigeye in violation of their pledge to abide by ICCAT agreements setting minimum size limits (3.2 kg or 6.4 lbs.) and quotas.
 Almost 80% of Spain's recent landings of bigeye tuna have been smaller than the minimum size limit.
 ICCAT has yet to find the courage needed to force compliance by its members which routinely ignore its binding recommendations - recommendations they agreed to comply with as members of ICCAT.

 bigeye tuna CPU trends